Punjabi festivals

 Punjabi festivals are various festive celebrations observed by the Punjabis, originating in the Punjab region.
 The Punjabis are religiously a diverse and that affects the festivals they observe.
-According to a 2007 estimate, a total of ~75% percent of the Punjabi population is Muslim, accounting about 90 million people, with 97% of Punjabis who live in Pakistan following Islam, in contrast to the remaining 30 million Punjabi Sikhs and Hindus who predominantly live in India.
+According to a 2007 estimate, ~75% percent of the Punjabi population is Muslim, accounting for about 90 million people, with 97% of Punjabis who live in Pakistan following Islam, in contrast to the remaining 30 million Punjabi Sikhs and Hindus who predominantly live in India.

 The Punjabi Muslims typically observe the Islamic festivals, do not observe Hindu or Sikh religious festivals, and in Pakistan the official holidays recognize only the Islamic festivals.
 The Punjabi Sikhs and Hindus typically do not observe these, and instead observe historic festivals such as Lohri, Basant and Vaisakhi as seasonal festivals.
 The Sikh and Hindu festivals are regional official holidays in India, as are major Islamic festivals.
 Other seasonal Punjabi festivals in India include Teejon (Teeyan) and Maghi.
 Teeyan is also known as festival of women, as women enjoy it with their friends.
 On the day of maghi people fly kites and eat their traditional dish khichdi.

 The Punjabi Muslim festivals are set according to the lunar Islamic calendar (Hijri), and the date falls earlier by 10 to 13 days from year to year.
 The Hindu and Sikh Punjabi seasonal festivals are set on specific dates of the luni-solar Bikrami calendar or Punjabi calendar and the date of the festival also typically varies in the Gregorian calendar but stays within the same two Gregorian months.

 Some Punjabi Muslims participate in the traditional, seasonal festivals of the Punjab region: Baisakhi, Basant and to a minor scale Lohri, but this is controversial.
 Islamic clerics and some politicians have attempted to ban this participation because of the religious basis of the Punjabi festivals, and they being declared haram (forbidden in Islam).